AnnaVargova/AutomationShield_wiki/FloatShield.md

 # Library functions

+This function needs to be called during setup.
+It will initiate the sensor.
 ` void initialize(); `

+This function has to be called during setup before initialize.
+It will print out debug data for the sensor if necessary.
 ` void debug(); `

+This function will return current potentiometer position in percent.
 ` int referencePercent(); `

+This function will return current position of the ball as read by the sensor in percent.
 ` int positionPercent();  `

+This function will drive the ventilator.
+Argument of this function is in percent from 0 to 100 - full power.
 ` void ventInPercent(int value); `

+Calling this function will switch floatshield into manual control mode.
+By adjusting the potentiometer ventilator power will adjust accordingly.
 ` float manualControl(); `

+This function will return current distance between the sensor and the ball in millimeters.
 ` int  positionMillimeter(); `

+This function is recommended to be called during setup.
+It will run an algorithm, which will adjust minimum and maximum distatnce between the sensor and the ball, so that it corrensponds to 0 and 100% when read.
 ` void calibrate();`